 What is an air filter?

-The Netherlands is urbanized, densely populated and surrounded by the many highways and railroads.
-Not exactly conducive to outdoor air quality.
-Air filters filter out harmful particles and gases from the outside air.
-In addition, the filters contribute to a longer life of ventilation systems and prevent unnecessary energy loss due to contamination of heat exchangers and fans.
-Thus, air filters are necessary for healthy indoor air.
+The Netherlands is highly urbanised, densely populated, and surrounded by numerous highways and railways, which negatively impacts outdoor air quality.
+Air filters remove harmful particles and gases from outdoor air.
+Additionally, they help extend the lifespan of ventilation systems and prevent unnecessary energy losses caused by contamination of heat exchangers and fans.
+As such, air filters are essential for maintaining healthy indoor air.

-Air filters, for example, offer protection against particulate matter.
-The Dutch are becoming increasingly aware of the importance of clean air.
-Respiratory infections and other respiratory diseases are receiving more and more attention in the media, emphasizing the importance of choosing the right air filter.
-Everyone likes to work in a safe environment, and clean air is an important part of that.
+For example, air filters provide protection against particulate matter.
+People in the Netherlands are becoming increasingly aware of the importance of clean air.
+Respiratory infections and other lung diseases are receiving more media attention, emphasising the importance of choosing the right air filter.
+Everyone prefers to work in a safe environment, and clean air is a key part of that.

 What types of air filters are there?